 - Is there a time limit on invoicing in Australia?

 There’s no specified time limit on invoicing in Australia.
-Still, you must send an invoicing within a reasonable time.
+Still, you must send invoicing within a reasonable time.

-Adopting e-Invoicing helps get your invoices to trading partners in real-time, thereby increasing the chances of getting paid on time.
+Adopting e-Invoicing helps get your invoices to trading partners in real-time, increasing the chances of getting paid on time.